 - D-dimer test is a blood test for a specific protein called D-dimer.
 D-dimer is produced when a blood clot dissolves inside the body.
 High levels of it may signify DVT.
 This test can be done in your doctor’s office or lab.

 - Ultrasound is the imaging technique most often used to diagnose DVT.
 It uses sound waves to make images of the inside of your body and can reveal any clots in the veins.
 If your doctor thinks you may be high risk for DVT, they may skip the D-dimer test and go right to the ultrasound.

 DVT is treatable, so don’t wait for your symptoms to worsen before getting in touch with your doctor.

-Editor's Note: This gallery was originally published on .
+Editor's Note: This gallery was originally published on , and was last reviewed on .
 Updated per Merkle's recommendations.